When and how did the idea of MoonCats come about?

 A: Maybe?
 There’s another cat NFT that saw MoonCats and quickly came up with their own designs and ideas, but it’s ended up causing something of a schism in the community and spawned a number of different contracts.
 This doesn’t mean it can’t be done well; just that it’s challenging to do well.
 In terms of MoonCats, there is one tokenized set: uGMC is a collection of 24 Genesis MoonCats (25% of the total supply) have been locked into a collection and sharded into uGMC tokens.
 For those interested in holding a slice of a historical NFT, it’s a fun way to get into the MoonCats community!

-What is your ultimate dream or vision for MoonCats to give and leave for posterity?
+What is your ultimate dream and vision for MoonCats?

 A: We want people to look back at MoonCats and realize there’s a lot of firsts that later NFTs have gone on to borrow, and that many things we’ve done or did remain unique in the space.

-Do you have any suggestions for people who want to be involved but may be priced out of buying a 2017 cat or even a 2021 cat？ Are there any alternative ways for newcomers to collect/adopt a cat or contribute to the community?
+Do you have any advice for people who may be priced out of buying a 2017 cat or even a 2021 cat？ Are there any other ways for newcomers to adopt a cat or contribute to the community?

 A: We’ve mentioned both!
 In addition to uGMC tokens above, MoonCatPop is going to be a great way for those who don’t want to, or can’t commit to, a MoonCat.
 Pop cans, once the vending machines are minted, cost 0.05 ETH to dispense.
 This is a much lower price point to enter the community, and we hope to see many folks who were priced out of a MoonCat enjoy can collection as an alternative!

-What do you believe makes MoonCats special, and what do you want to give your community when all is said and done?
+What do you believe makes MoonCats special, and what kind of legacy do you want to leave for posterity?

 A: The MoonCats projects have a strong focus on community engagement and expression.
 We hope to continue to give creators the opportunity to express themselves in the ecosystem and run their own small businesses.
 The Accessories and MoonCatPop Systems are both expressions of these values.
 From people there at the beginning of the rescue in 2017 through those that came in during the march frenzy and others who joined later, we’ve heard countless heart-warming tales of excitement, adventure, skills honed, and new friendships formed.
 We couldn’t ask for a better legacy than that.